D18hr-uv/CodeAmie/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-## License

-This project is open-source (e.g., MIT License - specify if different).